All journals that are part of KB's agreements on publishing Open Access can be found via Journal Finder.

 The Royal Danish Library has signed a five-year agreement with Taylor & Francis covering the period from 2024-2028.

-The agreement includes the option to publish without APC payment in a number of Taylor & Francis hybrid journals.
+The agreement includes the option to publish without APC payment in a number of Taylor & Francis journals.

 NOTE!